 - Please include a brief cover letter with your publication history and any content warnings, if applicable.

-- We do not require anonymous submissions, but Kathy Fish will review the shortlist anonymously.
+- We do not require anonymous submissions, but the guest judge will review the fifteen shortlisted pieces anonymously.

 - We do not discriminate on the basis of age, ancestry, disability, family status, gender identity or expression, national origin, race, religion, sex or sexual orientation, or for any other reason.